 Concentration in Physical Activity in Educational Settings

-Students entering the BS in Physical Education major, who are not in one of the other concentrations, are automatically enrolled in the Physical Activity in Educational Settings concentration.
-From here, students can switch to the Teacher Certification in Physical Education and Health program or Coaching.
+Students entering the B.S. in Physical Education major are automatically enrolled in the Physical Activity in Educational Settings concentration.
+From here, students can switch to the Teacher Certification in Health and Physical Education program.

 Teacher Certification in Physical Education and Health